DreaMinder/nuxt-netlify-cache/README.md

 This package can be used in two ways: *Module* and *Advanced*.
 But generally, the flow looks like this:
 1. Save .nuxt dir to netlify cache dir on a redeploy.
-2. Detect a redeploy that has been triggered with a HTTP-request using (netlify hook)[https://docs.netlify.com/configure-builds/build-hooks/].
+2. Detect a redeploy that has been triggered with a HTTP-request using [netlify hook](https://docs.netlify.com/configure-builds/build-hooks/).
 3. If this request has a special flag inside, restore .nuxt dir from cache and try to use it to speed up the process.

 ### Module usage

 This is a simplified approach, but not the fastest one.
-It uses (webpack-cache)[https://nuxtjs.org/api/configuration-build/#cache] feature to speed up bundle build process.
+It uses [webpack-cache](https://nuxtjs.org/api/configuration-build/#cache) feature to speed up bundle build process.

 - Add `nuxt-netlify-cache` dependency
 - Define nuxt module: